ep2p/kademlia-api/README.md

 Of course one important parameter here is size of values as it will take much longer to pass large values to other nodes and you must prevent application shutdown till this re-distribution ends.

 For these cases, you can use or extend `com.github.ep2p.kademlia.node.RedistributionKademliaNodeListener` as your listener.
-It will handle data redistribution when new nodes appear.
+It will handle data redistribution when new nodes appear in the routing table.
 Also by passing `ShutdownDistributionListener` it handles data redistribution when node is shutting down.

 ## Key Hashing